juliaranne/cfg-v2/e2e_testing/README.md

 2. Install the relevant plugins for your IDE for Cucumber & Java
 3. Follow the instructions in the MLA-app README to run the application
 4. Run the CucumberTest class (`src/test/java/cucumber/CucumberTest.java`)
+5. The tests run in headless mode (without a UI), to disable this - remove the options in WebDriverManager

 ### Cucumber Tags
 Add tags in `src/test/resources/junit-platform.properties`